SonerMtl/88f19103b124b78240a800fe3e6a6e4c/README.md

 # How to run project on localhost
-- Open up your terminal
+- Open up terminal in your code editor.
-- Type "npm run serve"
+- Type "npm run serve".
-- Go to Local link
+- Open Local link in your browser.
+- The App must be running.